Eco Garden - August

 Greenhouse - Perhaps one of the most direct ways to reduce your own carbon footprint is to invest in a greenhouse.
 Producing even a small amount of your own food under glass allows you to reduce the food miles of much of the exotic or out-of-season produce otherwise only available in supermarkets.
 Flying fruit and vegetables into the country from different parts of the world causes carbon emissions and then transporting them along the road network simply makes the problem worse.

 A greenhouse is a great addition for any enthusiastic gardener.
-They not only allow us to grow a wider variety of our own produce but give tender plants a much better start.
+They not only allow us to grow a wider variety of our own products but give tender plants a much better start.
 Propagating your own in the greenhouse, from seeds or cuttings, not only gets around the environmental problem of fossil fuel use but could also save you a small fortune.

 As successive droughts and hosepipe bans have shown, despite Britain’s decidedly wet climate, there are times when, for one reason or another, there simply is not enough water to go around.
 A lot of the water used in the greenhouse can be successfully recycled.
 It is possible to reduce the demand for treated mains water by the simple expedient of the humble rain-butt.
 A little guttering can soon be set up to collect the rain falling on the greenhouse roof and if the butt is positioned high enough, it should be possible to let gravity move the water to where it is needed.